 How to delete a WhatsApp message

-If you accidentally pressed send on a message to the wrong group, fear not.
-You have up to an hour to delete a message for everyone before it becomes a set-in-stone part of history.
+Fear not if you accidentally pressed send on a message to the wrong group.
+You have up to seven minutes to delete a message for everyone before it becomes a set-in-stone part of history.
 The steps are straightforward, so just head to the group chat in question first.
-Then, follow these steps:

 - Press and hold the message (or messages) to select it.